 You will know Alexandra Tachalova from her digital marketing work and being the founder of Digital Olympus, the online digital marketing conference that takes place every quarter…

-Alexandra is a knowledgeable marketer and shares her tips and ideas in regular contributions for MOZ & SEJ.
+Alexandra is a knowledgeable marketer and shares her tips and ideas for regular contributions for MOZ & SEJ.
 But, how does she get all of this done?
 We’ve been chatting to Alexandra about her favourite digital tools, which ones she uses on a day to day basis to ensure her time is not wasted and her digital marketing work is the best it can be…

 Over to you, Alexandra…